cysouw/diathesis/text/c04_reflexive.md

 ### [ NAP | –NP ] Reflexive anticausative + governed preposition {#sec:reflexive-anticausative-governed-preposition}

-Less widespread, some verbs with an accusative and a preposition allow for an anticausative marked with a reflexive pronoun [@Next].
-With the preposition *an* and *auf* the preposition is a governed preposition [@Next c].
+Less widespread, some verbs with an accusative and a preposition allow for an anticausative marked with a reflexive pronoun [@next].
+With the preposition *an* and *auf* the preposition is a governed preposition [@next c].

 :::ex
 a.
 Das Lied erinnert den Mann an den Krieg.